shniqq/hierarchy-labels/README.md

 ## Known limitations

 - If your rule is based on some values of a GameObject, i.e. if a component is disabled or not, changing that value on the GameObject will not immediately trigger a redraw of the hierarchy window, and hence your label might not show/hide immediately, except if this dirties the scene.
 - If you rename your class, change it's namespace, or it's assembly is modified, the rule is removed from the list of active rules and has to be re-added (`Missing types referenced` warning in the console).
-This is a limitation by Unity, and is [possibly addressed in the future]((https://issuetracker.unity3d.com/issues/serializereference-serialized-reference-data-lost-when-the-class-name-is-refactored)).
+This is a limitation by Unity, and is [possibly addressed in the future](https://issuetracker.unity3d.com/issues/serializereference-serialized-reference-data-lost-when-the-class-name-is-refactored).
+One way around this issue is adding the [`[MovedFromAttribute]`](https://github.com/Unity-Technologies/UnityCsReference/blob/master/Runtime/Export/Scripting/APIUpdating/UpdatedFromAttribute.cs) to the class that was changed.

 ## Future Plans